 Materials: Black painted aluminium almost square base with a counterweight inside.
 Painted with relief paint.
 Thin chrome rod, switch and parts.
-The rod can be turned in every direction.
-Black painted aluminium lampshade, silver painted inside.
-Rectangular piece of glass to protect the halogen bulb.
+Adjustable rod, it can be turned in every direction.
+Black painted round aluminium disc lampshade, silver painted inside.
+Rectangular glass to protect the halogen bulb.
 Porcelain socket.

 Height: 60 cm / 23.62”

 Base: 22 x 22 cm / 8.66 x 8.66”

 Electricity: 1 bulb halogen R7s, 1 x 100 watt maximum, 110/220 volt.

 Manufacturer: Hillebrand-Leuchten, Neheim-Hüsten, Germany.

 Other versions: This chrome Hillebrand 7702 desk lamp was also made in brass.
 It is model 7702-111.
 It was probably also made in several colours.
 This Hillebrand 7702 desk lamp is model 7002-171.

 Several table lamps and desk lamps from Hillebrand have won iF-design awards; 10 awards in total since the 1950s.

 Egon Hillebrand Leuchtenfabrik, Neheim-Hüsten was founded on may 15, 1881 by plumbing and fitter master Egon Hillebrand as a producer of nickel silver lids for beer pitchers, established household appliances, kerosene lamps and storm and carriage lanterns.

 With the arrival of the son Franz, the operation was switched to the turn of the century in the manufacture of electrical lighting fittings.